jjycavailles/jjycavailles.github.io/me.md

     grid_items:
       - title:
         content: >-
           I am a PhD student in biology at the [University of Graz](https://www.uni-graz.at/en/).
 In general, I seek to understand how systems (living beings, ecosystems, civilizations, brain, etc.) are structured to deal with environmental changes.
-My ultimate goal is to develop a transdisciplinary theory of systems resilience.
+My ultimate goal is to develop a transdisciplinary theory of systems in changing environments with everyday life applications.
         actions:
           - label: jjycavailles@gmail.com
             url: mailto:jjycavailles@gmail.com